smartclean/smartclean.github.io/docs/api_main.md

 Authentication is necessary for all requests, without which the request will fail.

 By default, this collection enforces the "Basic" authentication scheme.
-- Learn more about authentication schemes here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication
+- Learn more about authentication schemes [here:](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

 For the default authentication, your Username and Password is sufficient
 - See the "Detailed Steps", under the "How to use these requests" section above.